GiuseppeBellamacina/OmniBot/README.md

 - **Faiss**: I used **Faiss** to create the vectorial database.
 You can use any other library you want.
 In that case you will need to modify the `retriever` folder to use the new library.

 - **Langchain**: I used the **Langchain** framework to build the chatbot.
 You can use any other framework you want.
 In that case you will need to modify the `chatbot` folder to use the new framework.
+For more information about **Langchain** you can visit the [Langchain Documentation](https://python.langchain.com/v0.2/docs/introduction/).

 ## Usage